mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

 * :x: Code change for `spawnMobs` function:
   * Start by creating a `mobPool` array of all mobs from the mob data that can spawn on the current level
   * When spawning a mob select a random type to spawn from this `mobPool`
-  * Tweak the number of monsters spawned to change per level and be be between:
+  * Tweak the number of mobs spawned to change per level and be be between:
     * Minimum: 3,5,7,9,10,11,12,13
     * Maximum: 6,10,14,18,20,22,24
-    * Change the loop to go until maximum monsters are reached
+    * Change the loop to go until maximum mobs are reached
-    * If we placed less than the minimum monsters spawn hallway monsters:
+    * If we placed less than the minimum mobs, spawn hallway mobs:
       * Repeat:
         * Repeat:
           * Generate a random x
           * Generate a random y
-          * Until x,y is walkable and doesn't contain a monster
+          * Until x,y is walkable and doesn't contain a mob
-        * Spawn a monster at x,y
+        * Spawn a mob at x,y
-        * Until minimum monsters are placed
+        * Until minimum mobs are placed

 ## #45 - Chests ([link](https://youtu.be/--jn8PfA7BY))

 * :x: Code a new function `spawnChests`:
-  * Runs after `installDoors` before `spawnMonsters`
+  * Runs after `installDoors` before `spawnMobs`
   * Pick a random number of chests to spawn from {0, 1, 1, 1, 2, 3}
   * Create a list of candidate rooms
   * For the number of chests: